Do you want to plan a Spring Break in Utah? Awesome! I am a local with some great suggestions of where some of the best Utah Spring Break spots are.

-Bryce Canyon is located about two hours away from Saint George but is worth a day a day trip to see this magnificent place.
-While you are in the area Escalante National Monument is a must see.
+Bryce Canyon is located about two hours away from Saint George but is worth a day trip to see this magnificent place.
+While you are in the area Escalante National Monument is a must-see.

 There are a couple of other options closer to St. George.
 Depending on the weather, one place I love hiking is at Cedar Breaks National Monument (if you are afraid of heights, I don’t recommend this for you).